DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 should be more than adequate for our needs).
 It can store the LFS data directly in the filesystem on the servers disk, but also supports storing it in S3-compatible (external) object storage.

-We work decentralized, most people in their own home, so the server needs to be accessible over the internet.
+We work decentralized, most people at home, so the server needs to be accessible over the internet.
 However, to keep **maintenance** low (while maintaining reasonable security), we "hide" Forgejo behind a [Wireguard](https://www.wireguard.com/) VPN, so: